aria-systems-group/Formal-Deep-Kernel-Synthesis/README.md

 ### BMDP Tool
 This package depends on the `bmdp-tool` here: https://github.com/aria-systems-group/bmdp-tool

-The tool should be compiled using Make and the `synthesis` executable moved to a location on the user executable path e.g. `/usr/local/bin`.
+The tool has been pre-compiled using Make and the `synthesis` executable is in this directory.